vysh-git/PacMan_Java_Project/README.md

-Developed a Pac-Man game using Java and Swing, featuring classic gameplay mechanics and enhanced visual elements.
+Developed a Pac-Man game using Java and Swing, featuring classic gameplay mechanics, tunnel logic for seamless navigation, and enhanced visual elements.

-Features ✨
 Classic Gameplay: Navigate Pac-Man through a maze, eating pellets while avoiding ghosts.
 Ghost AI: Ghosts with distinct AI patterns for challenging gameplay.
+Tunnel logic: Players can seamlessly move between opposite sides of the maze through tunnels, ensuring smooth gameplay and dynamic movement.

 Gameplay 🎮
 Objective: Eat all the pellets in the maze while avoiding ghosts.